-Kate Kane made her debut in the weekly anthology series, 52 – first as herself in #7, and then as Batwoman in #9.
+Kate Kane made her debut in 52 – first as herself in #7, and then as Batwoman in #9.
 52 was an weekly anthology series telling the a real-time, year-long tale of heroes surviving in the wake of Infinite Crisis, when DC’s trinity of Batman, Superman, and Wonder Woman were nowhere to be found.
 Each issue was split into two or more brief stories, serialized across several issues.

 52 (2006) #7, 9, 11: 52, Volume 1